-Developing and enhancing the quality of Fiji's leaders.
+Developing and enhancing the quality of leaders in Fiji.

 The Leadership Fiji initiative is aimed specifically at assisting our emerging leaders to cope with demands of the ever-changing world so that Fiji reaches its full potential in the widest sense.
 We are an independent, non-partisan, non-aligned entity.
 The Leadership Fiji Program allows members to explore their own values, philosophies, prejudices and beliefs through a variety of issues offered by the program; provides close interaction with Fiji Island leaders in fields such as the private sector, non-governmental organizations, government ministries, youth and faith based organizations.